NuiLab/FA462_Circle_Back/README.md

 # Download and Play Instructions

 # Basic Controls
+WASD to move, E to interact with objects, and point-click with mouse

 # Copyright Information
+This game contains the following free Unity assets: https://assetstore.unity.com/lists/circle-back-base-office-scene-1375859801685

 # Creators
+Original Artwork: Cameron Mordini & Jocelyn Villegas Primary Developer: Connor Chapman

 # Version Control/Large File Tracking
 This repository utilizes Git LFS to track and manage large Unity files, while omitting other unnecessary file types.
 For more info, see our version control processes [here](https://github.com/NuiLab/FA462_Circle_Back/wiki/Version-Control-&-Using-Git-LFS).
 Otherwise, large files that are required for gameplay but cannot be stored in the repository will be listed below.

 # Last Remarks
+This story is a work of fiction.
+The names of all the characters, organizations, and so on are imaginary.